lgbouma/gyro-interp/README.md

 ```

 ⚠️  Please do not use this code to try to infer ages of stars older than 4 Gyr.
 This is gyrochronology by interpolation.
-The extrapolation model, which is
+The extrapolation model invoked by
-used to give smooth uncertainties near M67, has no physical content beyond 4
+using `bounds_error='4gyrextrap'` has no physical content beyond 4 Gyr.
-Gyr.

 [The documentation](https://gyro-interp.readthedocs.io/en/latest/index.html)
 contains more extensive examples, as well as discussion of important caveats.